Martino1129/Fil_rouge_Petrinet/README.md

 ####### Precision about the model ##########

-* When a transition was triggered, we made the choice to remove the tokens from the place before the transitions first and then to add the tokens to the place after the transition
+* When a transition was triggered, we made the choice to remove the tokens from the place first and then to add the tokens to the place in a second time  (it makes a difference with the arcVideurs)

 * Two arcs can't be linked to the same place and transition if they have same the direction.